vharitonsky/iniflags/README.md

 ```

-All flag defined in the app can be dumped into stdout with ini-compatible sytax
+All flags defined in the app can be dumped into stdout with ini-compatible sytax
 by passing -dumpflags flag to the app.
 The following command creates ini-file
 with all the flags defined in the app: